plus3it/spel/README.md

 publish Enterprise Linux images that are partitioned according to the [DISA STIG][0].
 The resulting images also use LVM to simplify volume management.
-The images are configured with help from the scripts and packages in the [`AMIgen7`][31], and [`AMIgen8`][40] projects.
+The images are configured with help from the scripts and packages in the [`AMIgen7`][31], and [`AMIgen8`][40] projects[^1].

 ## Why spel

 VMs' root filesystems are generally not live-repartitionable once launced from their images.
 As a result, if a STIG-scan is performed against most of the community-published images for Red Hat and related distros (CentOS/CentOS Stream, [Oracle Linux][41] [Rocky][42], [Alma][43] or [Liberty][44]), those scans will note failures for each of the various "`${DIRECTORY}` is on its own filesystem" tests.
 The images produced through this project are designed to ensure that these particular scan-failures do not occur.

 Aside from addressing the previously-noted partitioning findings, spel does applies only those STIG-related hardenings that need to be in place "from birth" (i.e., when a system is first created from KickStart, VM-template, Amazon Machine Image, etc.).
 This includes things like:

 - Activation of SELinux
-  - Application of SELinux user-confinement to the default-user[^1]
+  - Application of SELinux user-confinement to the default-user[^2]
   - Application of SELinux role-transition rules for the default-user
 - Activation of FIPS mode

 The spel-produced images are expected to act as a better starting-point in a larger hardening process.

 If your organization does not already have an automated hardening process,